FlexibleEngineCloud/terraform-flexibleengine-ecs/examples/basic-ecs/README.md

 # ECS Instance with user data

-Create an ECS instance with user data that trigger two shell script.
+Create a basic ECS instance

-Once ECS instance created, you'll be able to list two files in /var/tmp : action_a and action_b that contains the two variables set into parameters.tfvars (action_a and action_b)

 Requirements: a SSH key pair, network, subnet and security group already created

 ## Usage

-Fil in the requiered parameters into `parameters.tfvars` file.
+Fil in the required parameters into `parameters.tfvars` (or create a new your-parameters-file.auto.tfvars that will be automatically used by Terraform -> no need to use -var-file= on the following commands)

 Then run the Terraform commands:

 ```bash
 $ terraform init